harrymatthews50/MeshEditor/README.md

 sys.path.append('/path/to/mesh/editor') # path to the location of the Mesheditor repo on your computer
 ```
 ## Overview
-### Mesh editor module
+### MeshEditor module
 The MeshEditor module implements two classes:
 - MeshEditor enables vertex selection, deletion and basic landmarking as well as saving the resulting mesh or landmark coordinates.
 Essentially it adds a bunch of callbacks in response to key and mouse events to a pyvista plotter.
 - BatchMeshEditor enables batch processing of multiple files loading files from a source directory and outputting them into a destination directory.
 ### Demos
 Check the demos folder for:
 - demo_MeshEditorEditMode.py which runs the Mesheditor in 'edit' (see below for explanation of the controls)
-- demo_MesheditorLandmarkMode.py which runs the MeshEditor in 'landmark mode' (see below for explanation of the controls)
+- demo_MeshEditorLandmarkMode.py which runs the MeshEditor in 'landmark mode' (see below for explanation of the controls)
 - demo_BatchMesheditor.py which runs the BatchMeshEditor to process multiple scans in sequence
 To run them make sure you modify the call to sys.path.append at the beginning of the script (see installation above)
 ## Using the Mesh Editor
 The different modes are 'edit' and 'landmark' and are specified by the second positional argument to the MeshEditor constructor
 ### MeshEditor controls - 'edit' mode
 - Toggle between 'selection' and 'interaction' modes' by pressing 's'
-    - in interaction mode mouse click modify the camera prespective
+    - In interaction mode mouse clicking and tracking modify the camera prespective
-    - in selection mode brushimng and vertex selection is controlled by mouse clicks
+    - In selection mode brushimng and vertex selection is controlled by mouse clicks
 - Select or deselect vertices using the brush
     - Right or left clicking toggles between modifying the selection and not modifying the selection (this is indicated visulaly by a chnage in the background color)
     - Right clicking makes the brush deselect vertices